Theoretical Physics News

 ITP History

 Jurriaan Wouters, PhD student at the ITP, took a dive into the early history of the Institute for Theoretical Physics, and came up with some interesting new information regarding the founding of the ITP.
-Read a short article on his findings.
+Read the short article about the ITP history (pdf) on his findings.

 Elisa Chisari interview in NRC